In this article, we guide you through all the important factors you should consider before signing up with an enterprise web analytics vendor.

 However, this doesn’t mean you should avoid introducing new technology to your organization.
 Just be extra cautious when selecting it.

-The safest solution in most cases is to choose a enterprise analytics module that gives you 100% control over your data.
-This way, you ensure that none of the collected data is shared with third parties, and that appropriate security and privacy policies are followed.
-That typically means deploying on-premises software.
+The safest solution in most cases is to choose an enterprise analytics module that gives you 100% control over your data.
+This way, you ensure that none of the collected data is shared with third parties and that appropriate security and privacy policies are followed.
+That typically means deploying on-premises software, but there are other options.
+For instance, Piwik PRO gives you two secure private cloud options – a dedicated database or dedicated hardware.

 Of course, storing data on your own infrastructure entails additional costs and requires IT manpower, but it offers a lot of advantages as well.
 For instance: